 - The driver breached this duty by his or her own negligent actions.

-- They (the injured party) received serious injuries as a result of the driver’s breach of duty.
+- They (the injured party) received serious injuries due to the driver’s breach of duty.

 Many accidents involving a pedestrian and a vehicle tend to work in the pedestrian’s favor when it comes to fault.
 However, this is not always certain.
 There are some circumstances where a pedestrian may be at fault for an accident between themselves and a vehicle or even between multiple other vehicles.

-For instance, negligence and liability may fall on the pedestrian if they recklessly step or dart into heavy traffic and cause a collision.
-If this is the case, a driver may have no means of avoiding an accident and may either end up hitting the pedestrian, another car, or veering off the road completely.
+For instance, negligence and liability may fall on pedestrians if they recklessly step or dart into heavy traffic and cause a collision.
+If this is the case, a driver may have no means of avoiding an accident and may either end up hitting the pedestrian, or another car, or veering off the road completely.

-The same can be true for pedestrians who fail to obey a traffic signal.
+The same applies to pedestrians who fail to obey a traffic signal.
 If a crosswalk is signaling for them to stop so that drivers can cross, and they disregard that sign, they may hold some liability because they did not have the right of way.
 It is important to remember, though, that even when a pedestrian doesn’t have the right of way, a driver may not be entirely off the hook.

-A pedestrian may also be liable for any accident they may have caused by not using the intended crosswalk.
-This is what is commonly known as jaywalking, and it is illegal in most states, including Arizona.
-Arizona legislation (Section 28-793) states that pedestrians cannot walk across the middle of the road if there is not a marked crosswalk.
-Doing so could lead to their own liability in the event of an accident.
+A pedestrian may also be liable for any accident caused by not using the intended crosswalk.
+This is commonly known as jaywalking, and it is illegal in most states, including Arizona.
+Arizona legislation (ARS 28-793) states that pedestrians cannot walk across the middle of the road without a marked crosswalk.
+Doing so could lead to their own liability in pedestrian accidents.

-How To Write Demand Letter for Pedestrian Accident?
+How To Write a Demand Letter for a Pedestrian Accident

-Arizona’s statute of limitations for a pedestrian accident is two years.
-As such, you must file your injury claim within this time frame.
-To file a claim, you must begin with sending a demand letter to the guilty party’s insurance company.
-Our personal injury attorneys will ensure the letter is properly written, organized, and sent.
+To file a claim, you must begin by sending a demand letter to the guilty party’s insurance company.
+Our personal injury attorneys will ensure the letter is properly written, organized, and sent on time.

-The demand letter should be just that: a letter demanding compensation for the injuries you received due to their insured party’s negligence.
+The demand letter should be just that: a letter demanding compensation for the injuries you received due to the insured party’s negligence.
 However, it’s not as simple and straightforward as a ransom-type note demanding money.
-There are several things that must be included and properly organized within this letter.
+Several things must be included and properly organized within this letter.

-To begin, you must clearly establish liability and explain why and how their client is responsible for the injuries you sustained.
+To begin, you must clearly establish liability and explain why and how the client is responsible for the injuries you sustained.
 The letter must also include a detailed description of the accident and a comprehensive list of all the injuries you received.
-These injuries include both physical and mental injuries, like emotional distress and pain and suffering.
+These include physical and mental injuries, like emotional distress and pain and suffering.

 Next, you’ll want to give proof of the expenses associated with your injuries.
 Provide the full value of compensation you’re demanding, as well as a breakdown of each cost as it pertains to your injuries.